Trahloc/midi-qol/Getting Started.md

 ## What can midi-qol do?
 Here is a spider attacking a goblin using the base dnd5e system.
 ![dnd5e spider bite](GettingStartedPics/Base%20Spider%20Bite.png)
+Foundry has displayed a chat card with buttons on it for attack and damage and doing the saving through.
+You go through the following steps
+  * Press the attack button which prompts you to decide if the attack is made with advantage or disadvantage and whether there are any special bonuses, like luck/bardic inspiration.
+  * Decide if the attack hit remembering to deal with any reactions the target might take, like a shield spell.
+  * If the attack hit roll hit roll the damage remembering to check if it is a critical hit and if there are any special bonuses for the damage, like a mace of disruption/drgon slayer sword.
+  * Roll the saving throw.
+    - Decide if the saving throw was successful or not - remembering to add any special bonuses and wheter the save should be with advantage or disadvantage.

-Here is the same spider biting the same goblin with midi-qol automation enabled and configured
+  * Work out how much damage to apply to the token, rembering to factor in resistance/immunities/the saving throw Here is the same spider biting the same goblin with midi-qol automation enabled and configured
 | Spider Bite | Extra actions generated with same click |
 | ------ | ------ |